Madiha Salman was an accomplished engineer, fiercely committed to equality and even more devoted to her family.

 Her husband, Salman Afzaal, filled with similar determination to succeed, earned his master’s in health sciences from Western in 2010.

 Together, they had come to Canada from Pakistan in the hopes of a better future for their family.

-The entire Western community and all of Canada are expressing shock, anger and grief following a hate crime that claimed Madiha’s and Salman’s lives along with those of their 15-year-old daughter Yumna and Afzaal’s 74-year-old mother.
+The entire Western community and all of Canada are expressing shock, anger and grief following a hate crime on June 6 that claimed Madiha’s and Salman’s lives along with those of their 15-year-old daughter Yumnah and Afzaal’s 74-year-old mother.

 Fayez Afzaal, the couple’s nine-year-old son, is recovering in hospital after a truck hit the family in northwest London while they were walking near their home Sunday night.